 - If you link a rewards credit card to your PayPal account you can still redeem points with most cards on PayPal purchases.
-Using a credit card in PayPal is generally a good idea anyway because you gain an extra layer of protection with your credit card’s fraud protection.
+Using a credit card in PayPal may be worth considering because you gain an extra layer of protection with your credit card’s fraud protection.

 What are the cons?

 - PayPal is a large, worldwide payments system and as such is liable to many threats from online hackers.
-In 2014 the payments company’s vulnerabilities were put under the spotlight when researchers in the United States were able to hack into PayPal.
-To stay secure, PayPal recommends watching out for hoax websites, phishing emails and scammers.
+This year, there have been media reports that the financial company’s authentication process had vulnerabilities that hackers were using to take money from people’s accounts.
+While PayPal denied that some of the reports were accurate, the company recommends that customers watch out for hoax websites, phishing emails and scammers.

-- If you have all your login details saved and pre-filled on your computer or mobile device, it could make it easier for someone to log in and take advantage of the bank and card details stored on your account.
+- If you have all your login details saved and pre-filled on your computer or mobile device, it could make it easier for someone to log into your device and take advantage of the bank and card details stored on your account.

 Tips for staying safe online

 Whether you are using a credit/debit card or your PayPal account to make online purchases, you still need to be aware of how to keep your private information secure on the web.
 Check out some of the following tips for staying safe online:

 - Only buy from reputable websites and online retailers.
 Look out for the padlock symbol and “https” at the start of the web address (“s” stands for secure).

 - Double check all details of your purchase before confirming the payment.

 - Make sure to always log out of sites you’ve made a purchase with because simply closing the browser may not effectively protect your information.